To sign up for the book club, please click here: Unlimited Book Club registration.

 The Unlimited Book Club is a joint venture of the Coos History Museum, Coos Bay Library, and North Bend Library.
 We formed to encourage awareness and foster community discussions on equity, diversity, and inclusion through reading and thoughtful conversation.

 The club will meet every second Thursday at 6:00 PM.
 The meetings will be an opportunity for members to discuss the month’s book as well as vote on book titles for future meetings and connect with fellow community members.
-Our next meeting will be on December 10th and we will be discussing the book, Caste: The Origins of Our Discontents by Isabel Wilkerson.
+Our next meeting will be on December 9th at 6:00 PM and we will be discussing the book: The Cutting Season by Attica Locke.

 View more information below!